Traffic cone: Other forms

-In many countries such as Australia or American states such as California, traffic barrels are rarely seen.
-Devices called bollards are used instead of cones where larger and sturdier warning or delineation devices are needed.
+In many countries such as Australia and in some American states such as California, traffic barrels are rarely seen; pillar-shaped moveable bollards are instead used where larger and sturdier warning or delineation devices are needed.
 Typically, bollards are 1150 mm high fluorescent orange posts with reflective sleeve and heavyweight rubber bases.
 Larger devices such as barrier boards may be used instead of cones where larger areas need to be excluded or for longer periods.

 Indoor and non-traffic use

 Cones are used to lay out courses for autocross competitions.

 Cones are also frequently used in indoor public spaces to mark off areas which are closed to pedestrians, such as a restroom being out of order, or to denote a dangerous condition, such as a slippery floor.
 They can be used on school playgrounds to limit areas of a playing field, and on ice rinks to define class, private party, or private lesson areas.
 Some of the cones used for this purpose are miniature, as small as 5 cm tall, and some are disposable full-size cones made of biodegradable paper.

 Being distinctive, easily portable and usually left unguarded, traffic cones are often stolen.
 Students are frequently blamed, to the extent that the British National Union of Students has attempted to play down this "outdated stereotype".